The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1999

-With the same amount of sound, almost six times more can be produced.
-This means that around 500,000 cubic meters of natural gas, 40,000 liters of diesel oil, 8,000 tons of tone and 2,500 tons of carbon dioxide are saved annually.
+This means that almost six times as many corner tiles can now be produced with the same amount of clay.
+This translates to annual savings of approximately 500,000 cubic meters of natural gas, 40,000 liters of diesel fuel, 8,000 tons of clay, and 2,500 tons of carbon dioxide.

-Feldhausis currently in the area of Thin Brick , also due to the numerous technical innovations developed here.
+Currently, Feldhausis the market leader in the field of thin brick , also due to the numerous technical innovations developed here.

-In combination with the construction of a new computer -controlled preparation system, computer -controlled recipe management and moisture control, the development and patenting of the angle strap production and the installation of robots for angular rod production, important milestones were put into a modern future.
-Even Chancellor Dr. Angela Merkel had informed herself in her time as Federal Environment Minister about Feldhaus 's products.
+In combination with the construction of a new computer-controlled processing plant, a computer-controlled recipe management and moisture control system, the development and patenting of the corner brick manufacturing process, and the installation of robots for corner brick production, important milestones were set for a modern future.
+Even Chancellor Dr. Angela Merkel, during her time as Federal Environment Minister, had inquired about Feldhaus products.

 Impressions